brianglass/anastasis/files/matins.md

 Ode 8.
 This chosen and holy day

-Â‘Why do you hold sweet spices in your hands?
-Whom are you seeking?Â’, now cries the young man in the tomb. Â‘Christ our God has risen, raising up the nature of mortals from the vaults of HellÂ’.
+‘Why do you hold sweet spices in your hands?
+Whom are you seeking?’, now cries the young man in the tomb.
+‘Christ our God has risen, raising up the nature of mortals from the vaults of Hell’.

 Hail, O Cross, thrice-blessed and divine Tree, a light for those in darkness.
-By your shining you herald to the four-cornered World the rays of ChristÂ’s Rising.
+By your shining you herald to the four-cornered World the rays of Christ’s Rising.
 Grant that all the faithful may reach Pascha.

 On this day the Tree anointed with life, the Cross of Christ, fills all things with the perfume of divine grace.
 Let us smell its God-given fragrance, worshipping it with faith to the ages.

-Come, Elissaios the Prophet, tell us plainly: What was that wood you cast into the water? Â‘It was the Cross of Christ, through which we have been drawn up from the depths of corruption, as we worship it with faith to the ages.Â’
+Come, Elissaios the Prophet, tell us plainly: What was that wood you cast into the water?
+‘It was the Cross of Christ, through which we have been drawn up from the depths of corruption, as we worship it with faith to the ages.’

-Of old Jacob prefigured your Cross, O Christ, when he worshipped the top of JosephÂ’s holy staff, foreseeing this dread sceptre of your Kingdom, which now we worship in faith to the ages.
+Of old Jacob prefigured your Cross, O Christ, when he worshipped the top of Joseph’s holy staff, foreseeing this dread sceptre of your Kingdom, which now we worship in faith to the ages.

 We bless the Lord, Father, Son and Holy Spirit.